Intraproboscis: Hosts and pathology

-The black-bellied pangolin is the definitive host of I. sanghae.

-The tree pangolin is the second host of I. sanghae discovered.

-The specific life cycle of Intraproboscis is unknown, but the life cycle of thorny-headed worms, or acanthocephala, in general unfolds in three distinct stages.
+The specific life cycle of Intraproboscis is unknown, but the life cycle of acanthocephala (thorny-headed worms) in general unfolds in three distinct stages.
 It begins when an egg develops into an infective form known as an acanthor.
 This acanthor is released with the feces of its definitive host, typically a vertebrate, and must be ingested by an intermediate host, an arthropod such as an insect, to continue its development.

 Although the specific intermediate hosts for the genus Intraproboscis are unidentified, it is generally accepted that insects serve as the primary intermediaries as they make up the diet of the host.

+The black-bellied pangolin (left) is the definitive host of I. sanghae.
+The second host of I. sanghae discovered is the tree pangolin (right).

-Inside the intermediate host, the acanthor molts its outer layer, becoming an acanthella.
+Inside the intermediate host, the acanthor molts its outer layer, becoming an acanthella (the immature larval stage).
 At this stage it burrows into the host's intestinal wall and continues to grow.
-The life cycle culminates in the formation of a cystacanth, a larval stage that retains juvenile features (differing from the adult only in size and stage of sexual development) and awaits ingestion by the definitive host to mature fully.
+The life cycle culminates in the formation of a cystacanth, a larval stage able to infect the definitive host while retaining juvenile features (differing from the adult only in size and stage of sexual development), which awaits ingestion by the definitive host to mature fully.
 Once inside the definitive host, these larvae attach themselves to the intestinal wall using the hooks on their proboscis, mature into sexually reproductive adults, and complete the cycle by releasing new acanthors into the host's feces.

-I. sanghae parasitizes two species of pangolin: the black-bellied pangolin (Phataginus tetradactyla), the type host, and the tree pangolin (Phataginus tricuspis).
-They have been found perforating the intestine, invading the body cavity, and causing secondary septic peritonitis (an infection of the peritoneum, the thin tissue lining the abdomen, that's caused by the parasite).
+I. sanghae is known to parasitize two species of pangolin: the black-bellied pangolin, the type host, and the tree pangolin.
+They have been found perforating the intestine, invading the body cavity, and causing secondary septic peritonitis (an infection of the peritoneum, the thin tissue lining the abdomen, that is caused by the parasite).
 The cause of death for the sampled host was intestinal perforation.
-There are no reported cases of I. sanghae infesting humans in the English language medical literature.
+A survey of the medical literature published in 2021 did not list I. sanghae as infecting humans.